 This is a route best ridden in spring or summer as the lanes can get muddy.

-Permanent audaxes should be entered at least 4 weeks before you intend to ride although this may be relaxed at the discretion of the organiser.
+Permanent audaxes should be entered at least 4 weeks before you intend to ride though in practice it is usually within a few days but just remember that the organiser may be away.
 Your brevet card and route sheet will be sent to you by post.

 Before you ride, you must notify the organiser when you intend to ride the event for insurance purposes.
 An e-mail or recorded phone message is sufficient.

-- If your mobile phone has the facility, take a digital photograph of your bike leaning against some suitable landmark and e-mail this to the organiser when you return home.
+- On the Montgomery Madness, we accept digital photographs of your bike leaning against some suitable landmark and e-mail this to the organiser when you return home